Building Partnerships → Engaging Pharmacists

 American Pharmacists Association Foundation

 The American Pharmacists Association (APhA) Foundation, the non-profit arm of APhA (an organization representing pharmacists nationwide) was one of CDC’s DP17-1705 recipients, a 5-year grant with a goal of scaling the National DPP lifestyle change program in underserved areas.
-In partnership with The Kroger Co. and Tabula Rasa Healthcare (TRHC), the APhA Foundation aims to develop a network of pharmacies across the U.S. with the ability to educate, screen, test, and refer patients to the National DPP lifestyle change program.
-APhA Foundation has developed an in-house platform which allows them to screen, test, refer, bill, and collect data for patients interested or participating in the National DPP lifestyle change program.
-For more information on the in-house platform, contact APhA.
+In partnership with The Kroger Co. and Tabula Rasa Healthcare (TRHC), the APhA Foundation aimed to develop a network of pharmacies across the U.S. with the ability to educate, screen, test, and refer patients to the National DPP lifestyle change program.
+APhA Foundation developed an in-house platform which allows them to screen, test, refer, bill, and collect data for patients interested or participating in the National DPP lifestyle change program.
+For more information on the in-house platform, contact APhA

 Virginia Commonwealth University